ariejan/imdb/README.md

 IMDB currently features the following:

-* Querying details movie info
-* Searching for movies
+* Search for movies and TV series
-* Command-line utility included.
+* Retrieve the Top 250 listing
+* Retrieve complete movie information
+* Retrieve TV series and episode information

+Read the [documentation](http://rubydoc.info/github/ariejan/imdb/master/frames) to see all you can do with this gem.

-## Synopsis
+## Examples

 ### Movies: